-- FMT\REV.1.1/JCRMI [Editorially Refined] The TSF shall restrict the ability to revoke the Returned References of O.RMI\SERVICE to the Java Card RE. - FMT\REV.1.2/JCRMI The TSF shall enforce the rules that determine the lifetime of remote object references.
+- FMT\REV.1.1/JCRMI The TSF shall restrict the ability to revoke the Returned References associated with the object O.RMI\SERVICE under the control of the TSF to the the Java Card RE. - FMT\REV.1.2/JCRMI The TSF shall enforce the rules that determine the lifetime of remote object references.

-The rules are described in [JCRE22], §8.5
+The rules are described in [JCRE3], §8.5